-The CCJPA maintains a Capital Improvement Program (CIP) used to continuously improve the Capitol Corridor's reliability, travel times, OTP, safety/security, and to expand service frequency.
+The CCJPA maintains a Capital Improvement Program (CIP) intended to incrementally improve the Capitol Corridor's reliability, travel times, OTP, safety/security, and to expand service frequency.
 These initiatives are supported by capital funding sources at the local, regional, state, and federal levels.
+As with other transit systems around the country, the COVID pandemic has depressed Capitol Corridor ridership and thrown projections of future ridership into uncertainty.
+However, there is no current basis for suspending or altering any of the projects currently ongoing within the CIP given the long-term strength of the travel market in the CCJPA service area.